bsmith89/human-gut-diversity-manuscript/outline.md

                     the internal environment.
-                    This proximodistal oxygen gradient suggests that some gut bacteria, especially those occupying the mucosa, may have access to more profitable respiration of both sugars and SCFAs.
+                    This proximodistal oxygen gradient suggests that some gut bacteria, especially those occupying the mucosa, may be able to respire the abundant sugars and SCFAs, a significantly more profitable metabolism.
                     Clearly, oxygen dynamics alone create a number of divergent 'climates' in the gut,
                     potentially supplying new niches,